liawesomesaucer/100ui-showcase/README.md

 * Git installed locally
 * A folder with all your UIs, listed like `01_LastName.jpg`, `02_LastName.jpg`, .... `100_LastName.jpg`
 * Most common image types are supported.
 For speed purposes, it might help to have images that aren't too large (not greater than 1000 x 1000)
-  * It's ideal to keep the images in a consistent height:width ratio
+  * For best results, keep the images in a consistent height:width ratio.
+Dribbble forces you to do this too
 * 10-20 minutes

 ### Setup